 Proposed Definition: TANDEM PARKING means the placement of one parking space behind another parking space, such that only one parking space has unobstructed access to a drive aisle, driveway or highway.
 Intent of the proposed bylaw amendments applicable to the RM-1 zone: The proposed bylaw amendments are intended to improve the overall site design, livability and emergency access within townhouse developments.
 The proposed bylaw amendments would: a) limit tandem units to 70% of the total units on site; b) limit the block size to six attached units; c) require driveway aprons for tandem units only and d) increase usable open space ratio per tandem unit.
 The current bylaw lacks minimum clear internal dimensions of a garage, so the proposed bylaw amendments also specify the minimum clear internal width and length of single, tandem and double garages, for clarity.
 Does your company develop/build townhouse residential units in Maple Ridge?
 Y N 2) Do you have any concerns about restricting tandem to a maximum of 70% of the total units in the RM-1 (Townhouse Residential District) zone?
 Please explain.
 3) Do you agree that a driveway apron in front of a tandem garage helps reduce parking in "no parking" zone and improves emergency access in a townhouse complex?
-YN Home owners will then fill in /2 Garage & use Apron front /2.
-4) Do you agree that increased amenity/open space per tandem unit helps improve the overall quality of the development?
+Home owners will then fill in 1/2 Garage & use Apron for 4) Do you agree that increased amenity/open space per tandem unit helps improve the overall quality of the development?
 Please explain.
-TINCROASING VISITOR Parking Requirement will help 5) The current bylaw does not specify minimum garage dimensions.
-Do you have any concerns with the proposed minimum clear garage dimensions for townhouses as stated below?
-Single car garage: 3.1 metres wide and 6.1 metres long Tandem 2-car garage: 3.1 metres wide and 0.1 metres long 3.1 metres wide and 12.2 metres long Double wide 2-car garage: 5.6 metres wide and 6.1 metres long If yes, please explain:

-The objectives of limiting the block size to six attached townhouse units is to offer improved livability through functional site design, promotion of natural light, opportunities for view corridors and a well-articulated streetscape.
+INCROASING VISITER Parking Recuirement will holp 5) The current bylaw does not specify minimum garage dimensions.
+Do you have any concerns with the proposed minimum clear garage dimensions for townhouses as stated below? \(\textstyle{ Single car garage: 3.1 metres wide and 6.1 metres long Tandem 2-car garage: 3.1 metres wide and 12.2 metres long Double wide 2-car garage: 5.6 metres wide and 6.1 metres long If yes, please explain: 6) The objectives of limiting the block size to six attached townhouse units is to offer improved livability through functional site design, promotion of natural light, opportunities for view corridors and a well-articulated streetscape.
 Do you have any concerns with the proposed block size?
 If so, how may these be addressed while achieving livability?
-MIN Those HANK With Tendom units in a townhouse complex with a well-articulated streetscape
+The document of the proposed block size and the proposed block size?
+If so, how may these be addressed while achieving livability?
+The document of the proposed block size and the proposed block size?
+If so, how may these be addressed while achieving livability?